 Every couple of years, for a few bucks, I pick up several new “bouquets” of fake flowers.

 I often get them at the second-hand shop for next-to-nothing, and occasionally I pick a bunch or two up at the dollar store.

-The hooligans use them in all kinds of pretend play situations.
-From pretend weddings to tea parties and parades, our flowers make an almost-daily appearance in the hooligans’ dramatic play scenarios.
+The hooligans use them in all kinds of dramatic play situations.
+From pretend flower shops and weddings to tea parties and parades, our flowers make an almost-daily appearance in the hooligans’ dramatic play scenarios.